Level III Maternity and Obstetrics

 We hear you.
 We're here for you.
 St. Francis Medical Center has been Monroe and the surrounding area’s premier place to begin this amazing journey for over 100 years.
 With more than 2,000 babies born each year under our patient-centered, experienced and compassionate care, we remain the proven leader in getting you ready, getting you there and getting you home happy, safe and well.

 Whether you are a first-time mom or you are preparing to welcome a new member to the family, your pregnancy and birth of your baby will be a unique experience.
 We understand that you want the best for your family.
-Because of COVID-19, we have had to cancel our in-person tours of our birthing facilities, but we now offer this video tour.
-We hope this helps you feel more comfortable before arriving at the hospital for your stay.
+Because of COVID-19, we have had to cancel our in-person tours of our birthing facilities for now.
+Feel free to call (318) 966-4187 if you have any questions about having your baby at St. Francis.

 Below is some information you might find helpful regarding what you can expect during your stay.

 Yes.
 Our rooms are designed to provide you with a comfortable environment to meet your baby, and our Level III Labor & Delivery and Postpartum nurses are trained to care for you before, during, and after giving birth.
 Our Nursery and Level III Neonatal Intensive Care nurses are highly skilled and experienced in the latest techniques to care for your baby.
 In addition, our comprehensive fetal monitoring system allows nurses and other healthcare professionals to care for you with minimal interruptions to your rest.

 How many people are allowed in the birthing room?

 The birth of your baby is an exciting time, so in order to help you and your family share this moment, you can choose to allow up to two support people into the labor and birth room with you.
 Also, we made accommodations for one adult to stay in the room with you overnight.